perguth/blog.perguth.de/src/content/blog/2024-12-16-this-computer-is-a-server-do-not-shut-it-down.md

 featured: false
 draft: false
 ---
-\> This computer is a server.
-DO NOT SHUT IT DOWN!!

 When we talk about servers, we often think of central data centers supporting cloud services or local servers operated by companies.

 However, that doesn’t have to be the case anymore.
 For years, static content has been delivered by CDNs (Content Delivery Networks) worldwide, close to users.
 Now, the same is starting to happen for dynamic web applications.